-There are two 4 or 5 week Grammar Improvement courses, A and B, each running through the first and second terms.
+There are two 4 or 5 week Grammar Improvement courses, A and B. Initially A will be offered and then B in the second half of term 1.
 They aim to give students the opportunity to review and improve the accuracy of their English within the context of particular academic writing functions.
 The lessons will involve identification, analysis and practice of key aspects of grammar within an academic context.
 The course will also present students with strategies for checking and correcting their writing independently.
+The course will be delivered online in term 1 of 2020.
+There will be a mixture of asynchronous self-study (for 1-2 hours per week approximately) and one hour synchronous live sessions using Collaborate on BLE.

 Areas of grammar covered includes: